Dr. Robert F. Mullen

 Space is Limited

 A Situation is the set of circumstances – the facts, conditions, and incidents affecting us at a particular time in a particular place.
 A Feared Situation is one that provokes fears and anxieties that impact our emotional well-being and quality of life.
 (Whenever you see the word situation, we are talking about feared-situations.)
-We will discuss those and their associated ANTs in more detail when we analyze the life cycle of our negative self-beliefs in Chapter Five.
+We will discuss those and their associated ANTs in more detail when we analyze the life cycle of our negative self-beliefs.

 These cognitively distorted thoughts and emotions can elicit an endless feedback loop of hopelessness, worthlessness, and undesirability, leading to substance abuse, eating disorders, anxiety, depression, and low self-esteem.